sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 2. Click **Upload document** and select the document you just downloaded.
 2. Click **Run Extraction**.

-4. Sensible displays the extracted data as JSON in the pane to the right.
+4. Sensible displays the extracted data as JSON in the right pane.
 Click the **Download excel** to convert the extracted document data to Excel:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/instruct/readme-sync/assets/v0/images/final/quickstart_instruct_12.png)